Learn more about

 You can check the underlying structure of your arm to see if an arm lift will address your concerns.
 Pinch the skin of the upper arm between your fingertips – if your fingers almost meet with only a thin amount of fat between them, you are probably a good brachioplasty candidate.

 If the amount of skin and fat between your fingers prevents them from getting very close together, an arm lift may not be practical until subcutaneous fat is removed.
-In patients with these circumstances, Dr. Cruise often discusses whether liposuction is an option to remove the fat before proceeding with any other cosmetic surgery procedures.
+In patients with these circumstances, Joseph T Cruise, MD often discusses whether liposuction is an option to remove the fat before proceeding with any other cosmetic surgery procedures.

 - Let the doctor know all medications you take daily.

-- Make sure all necessary paperwork, doctor’s clearance, and laboratory results are delivered to Dr. Cruise’s office.
+- Make sure all necessary paperwork, doctor’s clearance, and laboratory results are delivered to Joseph T Cruise, MD’s office.